Chile Verde (Green Pork Chili)

 • Add onion and chicken broth (will not cover meat entirely).
 Cover and simmer 1 hour, stirring often.

-• Add garlic powder, chicken stock, celery salt, cornstarch, oregano, cumin, jalapeno, cilantro, chili powder, and green Tabasco sauce.
+• Add garlic powder, celery salt, cornstarch, oregano, cumin, jalapeno, cilantro, chili powder, and green Tabasco sauce.
 Stir.
 Cover and simmer 1 hour, stirring often to avoid sticking.

 • Add green enchilada sauce and stir.
 Simmer for 30 minutes.